Philip completed his PhD program in Musicology at the Graduate School of Arts & Sciences, Boston University,

-with a double concentration in music theory and music history.
-Also that year Philip launched the
+with a double concentration in music history and music theory.
+That same year Philip launched the

 Dramatic Vocalise Database, a comprehensive collection of pieces and films pertaining to his dissertation

 Sirènes, Spectres, Ombres: Dramatic Vocalization in the Nineteenth and Twentieth Centuries,

 in order to further study and promote this particular phenomenon/compositional device.

 Philip’s electro-acoustic piece improv 3 was featured on National Public Radio’s The Next Big Thing in February 2005